conan-io/docs/reference/commands/consumer/info.rst

                             Creates file with project dependencies graph.
 It will generate a DOT or HTML file depending on the filename extension
-      --install-folder INSTALL_FOLDER, -if INSTALL_FOLDER
+      --install-folder INSTALL_FOLDER, --install_folder INSTALL_FOLDER, -if INSTALL_FOLDER
                             local folder containing the conaninfo.txt and
                             conanbuildinfo.txt files (from a previous conan
                             install execution).
 Defaulted to current folder,
                             unless --profile, -s or -o is specified.
 If you specify both install-folder and any setting/option it will raise an error.
       --update, -u          check updates exist from upstream remotes --profile PROFILE, -pr PROFILE
                             Apply the specified profile to the install command